nzjunaid/test_mailgun/README.md

 For Get Api which is used for retrieving all the contents from the file , give  a get request to " localhost:8080/allcontent "

-An example for getting all
+An example for getting all the contents would be

 ```
 	curl -XGET localhost:8080/allcontent